bosniankicks/Kurva-Krome/README.md

         `document.querySelector('a[href="/bosniankicks/Kurva-Krome"]').innerText = 'amels example';` -- lets user execute raw javascript inside the browser
         );

+    await browser.picture('creep.png'); -- takes a screenshot of the browser window (doesnt take fullscreenshots, and must put filename of screenshot! , saves locally to where the script is ran from)

     await kurva.end(); -- closes the browser and session